Aid trickles in as survivors salvage belongings from rubble in Nepal villages struck by earthquake

-KATHMANDU, Nepal — (AP) — Aid trickled in to villages Monday in Nepal's northwest mountains flattened by a strong earthquake over the weekend as villagers searched through the rubble of their collapsed homes to salvage what was left of their belongings.
+KATHMANDU, Nepal — (AP) — Survivors of an earthquake that flattened villages in Nepal's northwest mountains searched through the debris of their collapsed homes for any salvageable belongings Monday as aid trickled into the remote area.

-The magnitude 5.6 temblor struck just minutes before midnight Friday, killing 157 people, injuring scores and leaving thousands homeless.
-The U.S. Geological Survey said that the quake occurred at a depth of 11 miles (18 kilometers).
-Nepal's National Earthquake Monitoring and Research Center confirmed that the epicenter was in Jajarkot, about 400 kilometers (250 miles) northeast of the capital, Kathmandu.
+The relatively shallow 5.6 temblo r Friday killed 157 people, injured scores and left thousands homeless when it struck just before midnight, unleashing landslides and collapsing homes in an area of steep slopes centered around the district of Jajarkot.
+The district is about 400 kilometers (250 meters) northeast of the capital, Kathmandu.

+“It felt like the world had collapsed and I was not sure if anyone had even survived and would be able to help,” said Mina Bika, who was sleeping with her family when the ceiling of their home fell and buried them.

+Her husband was badly injured and taken to hospital in the town of Surkhet, while she and the couple’s two sons were only lightly hurt.

-Authorities on Monday pressed on with efforts to bring food and other supplies, tents and medicines to the remote villages, many only reachable by foot.
-Roads were also blocked by landslides triggered by the earthquake.
+Authorities pressed forward Monday with efforts to bring food, tents, medicine and other supplies to the remote villages, many reachable only by foot.
+Roads also were blocked by landslides triggered by the earthquake.
 Soldiers could be seen trying to clear blocked roads.

 Later in the afternoon, the ground shook again with a magnitude 5.3 aftershock that sent people scrambling for safety.